yhchiu/ZeroRAM-Suspender/README.md

 - **Memory optimization**: Choose between native discard or placeholder pages
 - **Whitelist**: Add URLs or domains that should never be suspended
 - **Tab Migration**: Convert suspended tabs from other extensions to ZeroRAM Suspender format
+- **Session Management**: Export and import all tabs from all windows

 ## Settings Explained